chetanyakan/mattermost-plugin-circleci/README.md

 * __Event Subscriptions__ - Ability to subscribe to build notifications for specified repositories.
 * __Build__ - Ability to trigger build in CircleCI for a project.
 The build can be triggered for either a branch or a tag.
 * __Recent Builds__ - View recent builds for a repository's workflow.
-For example, view recentr builds for `release` workflow.
+For example, view recent builds for `release` workflow.
 * __Pipeline by Number__ - Get details of a pipeline by it's number.
 Each pipeline execution in CircleCI has a user-readable number which can be used for identifying a pipeline execution.
 * __Environment__ - Get a list of *masked* context variables available to in pipeline.
 * __Project Insights__ - Get project insights on demand such as success rate, throughput, mean duration etc.